 - Fast breathing.

-- A severe health problem called thrombotic microangiopathy (TMA) has happened about 1 week after infusion of this drug.
+- A severe health problem called thrombotic microangiopathy (TMA) has happened with this drug.
+Usually, this happened within the first 2 weeks after infusion of this drug.
+TMA can be life-threatening or deadly.
 Call the doctor right away if your child has signs like feeling very tired or weak; any unexplained bruising or bleeding; seizures; change in the amount of urine passed; or signs of high blood pressure like severe headache or dizziness, passing out, or change in eyesight.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your child’s doctor or get medical help if any of these side effects or any other side effects bother your child or do not go away: